Student Academic Support

 We all learn differently, but we can all learn together.
 As a school and a community, Fellowship exists to provide every student with the space and support they need to strengthen their faith, their minds, and their bodies.
-We offer intentional, individualized programming, assistance, and accommodations at every grade level, so students and families with differing needs can learn at their pace, all in one place.
-Our Edison and Endeavor programs were specially created to empower academic success according to students' unique needs, from temporary assistance during illness or injury, to on-campus tutoring, to ongoing learning-style and remediation support.
+Student Academic Support exists to provide students the opportunity to maximize their learning abilities to reach their full academic potential through two intentionally designed programs called Edison and Endeavor.
+These programs were created to empower success according to students’ unique needs.

 At Fellowship Christian School, ‘A School for the Whole Family’ is a term you'll hear often.
 We are academically challenging as well as missional.
 We provide families the opportunity to have their children attend a strong Christian school together, including those siblings with different learning needs.
-Edison is a student success program dedicated to the development of helping every FCS student be academically successful.
+Edison is a student success program dedicated to provide a level of support while enrolled in the regular classroom.

 What support does Edison provide?

-Academic support - Edison offers academic support and skill remediation for students who learn differently.
-Students identified with a mild learning difference, attention issues or executive functioning difficulties are identified through an independent psycho-educational evaluation and are offered learning support through academic accommodations.
+Academic support - Edison offers academic support and minor skill review for students who have a diagnosed learning difference.
+Students identified with a mild learning disability, attention issues or executive functioning difficulties are identified through an independent educational psychological evaluation and are offered learning support through academic accommodations.

 Our youngest Paladins with learning differences are supported through small group math and language arts support.
 Upper elementary students are instructed through a co-teaching model in addition to a pull-out, small group teaching model to address specific academic needs.
 Middle and high school students receive support by attending an Edison class in place of an elective or a study hall.